American Heart Association Executive Assistant in Houston, Texas

 Coordinates Board and key monthly committee meetings.

-Maintains board contact information lists and manages communication between board and Executive Director.
+Maintains board contact information lists and handles communication between board and SVP.

 Lead research efforts and identification of potential new donors and funding opportunities.